vcmi/vcmi/docs/developers/Coding_Guidelines.md

 ### Warnings

 Avoid use of #pragma to disable warnings.
 Compile at warning level 3.
-Avoid commiting code with new warnings.
+Avoid committing code with new warnings.

 ### File/directory naming